 CSAH has completed Phase 1 of the Tiny House Project and began Phase 2 in December 2019.
-This community will provide 36 permanent homes and 11 transitional homes for veterans experiencing homelessness.
-Each veteran will have their own tiny home and will have access to support and referral services.
-This community is named The Cove at Dundee and is located at 75 Dundee Street.
+Phase 1 of the community is currently home to 23 veterans and includes a clubhouse and tiny medical clinic.
+Phase 2 will provide an additional 24 permanent homes and support services for veterans experiencing homelessness.
+This community is named The Cove at Dundee and is located at 75 Dundee Street in Savannah, GA.

 CSAH subcontracts with the City of Savannah to serve 54 households where the primary resident has an identified special need.
 Using the Housing First model and a Harm Reduction emphasis, CSAH provides case management, referrals to supportive services, and rental assistance to residents living in units across the City of Savannah.

 CSAH staff go into the community where individuals experiencing homelessness live and congregate to offer assistance, supplies, and referrals.
 Outreach occurs in homeless camps, under bridges, in abandoned buildings and on the street.